SmirtiParajuli/GameDesignProject_UnrealEngine/README.md

 Description:

 Welcome to the key hunt game.
 It is an exciting adventure game built in Unreal Engine.
- This is a simple game , with the puzzle you can  find yourself stranded on a mysterious island, surrounded by trees and fire .
+ This is a simple game, with the puzzle you can  find yourself stranded on a mysterious island, surrounded by trees and fire.
 Your objective is to escape from the island by reaching the top of the tower located at its center.

 Player
 As the player, you start the game with limited resources and must manage them wisely to survive.
-There is a Ten minute to complet the level.
+There is a Ten minute to complete the level.

 Escape Route:

-To reach the tower, you must find a key and apply that to the correct statue. there is 3 option to apply your key and the once you succesully open the statue and able to rotate that it will automatically kill the enemy tower and you free to go.
+To reach the tower, you must find a key and apply that to the correct statue. there are 3 options to apply your key and once you successfully open the statue and rotate it, it will automatically kill the enemy tower and you are free to go.
 Use your wits to overcome these obstacles and advance towards your goal.

 Wooden Doll and Key Locations:

-In order to gain access to the tower, you must locate a wooden doll hidden within the island.
+To gain access to the tower, you must locate a wooden doll hidden within the island.
  This doll serves as a key to unlock the fire to kill the enemy.
 Search carefully in three specific places to find the required keys, and bring them back to their corresponding key slots.

 Statue Puzzles:
-Once you've placed the keys correctly,  and able to wroted you will gain access to the tower's
+Once you've placed the keys correctly,  and can write you will gain access to the tower's

 Escape:
-After successfully completing the statue puzzle, the path to the top of the tower will be clear.
+After completing the statue puzzle, the path to the top of the tower will be clear.
  Ascend to the highest level and trigger the escape mechanism to leave the island behind and achieve victory.

 Controls:

-Throughout the game, interact with objects and perform actions by pressing the "E" key.
+Interact with objects and perform actions throughout the game by pressing the "E" key.
 This will allow you to open doors, rotate statues, and pick up keys and other items necessary for your progress.

 How to play

 • Launch the game and select "Start game" from the main menu.

 • Explore the island, search for resources, and survive the challenges you encounter.